HG1112/RWA/README.md

         ORDER BY block_date -- <units of timeframe>
 ```

-This ca be done by a simple python script.
+This can be done by a simple python script.
 In addition , we can also manipulate the  topic so we can aggregate other types of events if need be.
-Currently outputs are stored as csv. we can load them directly into database like Hive.
+Currently outputs are stored as csv.
+In future, we can load them directly into database like Hive.

 ## API